 Titanic also carried 3500 lifebelts and 48 life rings; Useless in the icy water.
 The majority of passengers that went into the sea did not drown, but froze to death.

 Many people were confused about where they should go after the order to launch the lifeboats had been given.
-There should have been a lifeboat drill on 14th April, but the Captain cancelled it to allow people to go to church.
+There should have been a lifeboat drill on 14th April, but the Captain canceled it to allow people to go to church.

-Many people believed that Titanic was not actually sinking but that the call to the lifeboats was actually a drill and stayed inside rather than venture out onto the freezing deck.
+Many people believed that Titanic was not actually sinking but that the call to the Titanic lifeboats was actually a drill and stayed inside rather than venture out onto the freezing deck.

 The inquiry was concerned that there was a delay of more than an hour between the time of impact and the launching of the first lifeboat – number 7.
 As a result, there was insufficient time to successfully launch all the Titanic lifeboats.
 Collapsible lifeboats A and B were not launched but floated away as the water washed over the ship.
 Collapsible B floated away upside down.
 People tried unsuccessfully to right it.
 30 people survived the disaster by standing on the upturned boat.

 This article is part of our larger selection of posts about the Titanic.
 To learn more, click here for our comprehensive guide to the Titanic.

 Cite This Article"The Titanic: Lifeboats" History on the Net

 © 2000-2024, Salem Media.

 February 21, 2024 <https://www.historyonthenet.com/the-titanic-lifeboats>